-Best Dreamy Vegan Vanilla Gluten-Free Birthday Cake.
+Best Vegan Vanilla Gluten-Free Birthday Cake.
 This cake is soft, fluffy, really moist, healthy and oil-free.
 It is also grain-free!

 This vegan vanilla birthday cake with chocolate ganache is adorned with curled white chocolate on top.
 Yes, please.
 Now, this is how to start the week.
 It's hard to believe it is completely vegan, without eggs and dairy.
 I'm a sucker for vanilla, it's almost right up there with cinnamon.
 I especially love the strong vanilla flavor in these Fluffy Vegan Gluten-free Blueberry Muffins.

 Oh my goodness, if there was ever a recipe that was tested and tested and tested, this would be it.
 I have done a lot of vegan and gluten-free, even oil-free baking, but trying to create a birthday cake like this was not easy.
 First off, I needed it to be vegan and gluten-free, obviously.
-Then, when you add in oil-free to the mix and only 8 ingredients, it becomes rather difficult.
-Because, sure I could do it and have it sacrifice true cake texture, but my whole point of recreating traditional desserts is them wowing everybody who eats them.
+Then, when you add in oil-free to the mix, it becomes rather difficult, especially if you want it to actually turn out delicious.
 This cake was devoured by my guests!
 The whole cake is just 8 ingredients (+salt & water)!
-A task I didn't think was possible including those requirements.

 So, this cake came about and was inspired by the most precious person in my life, my daughter.
-She turned 4 recently and I created the ultimate vegan gluten-free cake for her, a double layer cake.
+She turned 4 recently and I created this vegan gluten-free cake for her, a double layer cake.
 A chocolate layer, a vanilla layer and topped with a strawberry frosting and then a chocolate ganache.
 She asked for all of that, so I had to deliver.
 Here is that cake I made for her birthday party.
 I was rushing at the last minute so it's not perfect, but it tasted yummy!

 But for now....let's all cheer for vanilla!
 I had to remake it for the blog obviously....what a rough life.